CarlosSiles67/LCD_Menu/README.md

 # LCD_Menu
-Display menu with a rotary encoder
+A 20x4 LCD is controled with an arduino an a rotary encoder. a menu is selected by pushing the encoder.